ondrej-nemec/TOTI/doc/tags.md

 ### Print on page

-Print variable to html page.
+Print variable to HTML page.
 With `nonescape` parameter, value will not be escaped.
 Unpaired

 ```
 <t:out name="" />